parkernilson/cs260-startup/README.md

 - **Sounds:** The user can click on sounds to play them back.
 They can also cancel them.

 - **Future support for external service (S3 Bucket for Uploading Sound Files):** Currently, it is not possible to add sound files because we have not implemented the file upload service.
 However, fake sounds can be added to sound boards.

+- **Customizable icons and colors:** Sounds and soundboards are fully customizable with icons and colors